Deploy Folding Table of contents

 Get Fit with Nature: The Advantages of Outdoor Exercise

 Getting fit in nature has a number of advantages.
 For starters, you don’t need any special equipment or a gym membership.
 All you need is some open space and your own two feet.
 This is great if you are on a budget and you don’t have access to gym equipment.
 Plus, the best part of being outdoors is that you can choose to exercise in nature and take advantage of the beauty of your surroundings.
-That in itself can be a powerful source of and, as a result, it can help to keep you motivated and more likely to stick with your fitness goals.
+That in itself can be a powerful source of motivation and, as a result, it can help to keep you motivated and more likely to stick with your fitness goals.

 Put the Fun Back in Fitness: How Sport Can Boost Your Wellbeing